 What is psychoeducation?

-Psychoeducation can be viewed as the provision of information and advice on ADHD to individuals with the disorder and their families/people close to them.1-3
+Psychoeducation can be viewed as the provision of information regarding ADHD to individuals with the disorder and their families/people close to them.1-4

-Psychoeducation has been infrequently evaluated in ADHD literature, and much of the supporting evidence and guidance for this intervention comes from reviews or clinicians’ experience with children and adolescents with ADHD.1-3,5
+Psychoeducation has been infrequently evaluated in ADHD literature, and much of the supporting evidence and guidance for this intervention comes from reviews or clinicians’ experience with children and adolescents with ADHD.1-4

 - Following this, a psychoeducation programme can begin.
-Materials such as brochures, books, educational videos and Internet resources can be useful sources of information.1-5 For those old enough, education for self-observation and self-management may also be included.4 Psychoeducation can also be beneficial in helping teachers to recognise and manage the disorder in the classroom, including skills for coping with troublesome events and improving teacher–child and peer-to-peer relationships.5
+Materials such as brochures, books, educational videos and Internet resources can be useful sources of information.1-4 For those old enough, education for self-observation and self-management may also be included.1

-The main characteristics of a good psychoeducation programme were proposed by Ferrin and Taylor (Figure).1
+The main characteristics of a good psychoeducation programme were proposed by Ferrin and Taylor (Figure).2

-Psychoeducation may be provided using books or other forms of text and Internet resources.1
+Psychoeducation may be provided using books or other forms of text and Internet resources.2

-- The media should be recognised as an effective tool to transmit information and attitudes, but can also be a source of false beliefs and expectations.
+- The media should be recognised as an effective tool to transmit information and attitudes, but can also be a source of false beliefs and expectations.2

-Psychoeducation programmes are not based on cognitive or cognitive–behavioural approaches, or parent-led behaviour training, but are designed to inform patients and relatives about ADHD and its treatment.
-It is to help facilitate understanding and handling of the condition.1
+Psychoeducation programmes are not based on cognitive or cognitive–behavioural approaches, or parent-led behavioural training, but are designed to inform patients and relatives about ADHD and its treatment.
+It is to help facilitate understanding and handling of the condition.2

-To be effective, psychoeducation programmes should meet a number of criteria:1
+To be effective, psychoeducation programmes should meet a number of criteria; they should:2

-- Clear delivery of information at a level appropriate for the recipient
+- Provide clear delivery of information at a level appropriate for the recipient

-- Include not only the families, but the child and their broader environment
+- Include not only the family, but the child and their broader environment

 - Promote education as an active and ongoing process, where attitudes are shaped and changed by information.

-Psychoeducation programmes may help families and people with ADHD to become active decision-makers in their therapy.1
+Psychoeducation programmes may help families and people with ADHD to become active decision-makers in their therapy.2

 Evidence supporting the effectiveness of psychoeducation in ADHD

-In a randomised controlled trial in children with ADHD (n=69; aged 3–9 years), families attended one 2-hour psychoeducation session per week, for 6 weeks in total.3 During each session, families were educated about ADHD and were given the opportunity to discuss their feelings and experiences of how their child’s behaviour had affected them.
-Symptoms of ADHD were assessed pre-intervention, post-intervention at Week 6, and at a 6-month follow-up:3
+In a randomised controlled trial in children with ADHD (n=69; aged 5–18 years), families attended one 2-hour psychoeducation session per week, for 6 weeks in total.4 During each session, families were educated about ADHD and were given the opportunity to discuss their feelings and experiences of how their child’s behaviour had affected them.
+Symptoms of ADHD were assessed pre-intervention, post-intervention at Week 6, and at a 6-month follow-up:4

-Compared with families allocated to control therapy, families allocated to psychoeducation showed significant improvements in:3
+Compared with families allocated to control therapy, families allocated to psychoeducation showed significant improvements in:4

-Hantson et al investigated the efficacy of a 2-week therapeutic summer day camp in children aged 6–12 years with ADHD (n=33) in an open-label, non-randomised trial.7
+Hantson et al investigated the efficacy of a 2-week therapeutic summer day camp in children aged 6–12 years with ADHD (n=33) in an open-label, non-randomised trial.6

 The treatment group was compared with a control group (n=15) of children with ADHD who did not attend the camp.

-Questionnaires were completed before the camp (or at the equivalent time point in the control group), and 3 weeks after the children had returned to school.7
+Questionnaires were completed before the camp (or at the equivalent time point in the control group), and 3 weeks after the children had returned to school.6

 - Children rated themselves on the Index of Peer Relations (IPR).

-Children received therapeutic sessions in small groups conducted by a therapist experienced in working with children with behavioural problems.7
+Children received therapeutic sessions in small groups conducted by a therapist experienced in working with children with behavioural problems.6

 - At the end of each day, children had to evaluate their behaviour and engage in a discussion about social skills with their parents.